MarieT1D/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/Building-APK.md

 # Building the APK

 ---
 **Please note** With AndroidAPS version 2.3 it is not possible to build the APK with the latest Android Studio version.
 Please use Android Studio 3.4 from [here](https://developer.android.com/studio/archive?).
+This does not apply for the 2.4 dev versions, therefor you might need to update.

 **Please note** when building AndroidAPS 2.0 apk: **Configuration on demand** is not supported by the current version of the Android Gradle plugin!